FilipNesic/RecentNews/README.md

 Recent News app collect articles from a large pool of sources, and incorporate different types of reporting, so instead of getting stories and articles just from one source or a local news station, you'll get a good mix of various topics of sports, weather, games, politics or health news.

 - Read your favourite articles 📰
+- Watch online news 📺
 - You can track live scores and watch match highlights ⚽️
 - Play one of the most addictive games “True-False Quiz” 🎲
-- Search and save or delete weather information about your favourite cities🌦
+- Search and save or delete weather information about your favourite cities 🌦

 # Getting started